 Note: curry puffs actually taste good at room temperature.
 In Singapore and Malaysia, these deep-fried snacks are usually pre-made so when you buy them from a street stall, you eat them cold!

-- If the edges of the karipap dough aren't sticking well, use a little water
+Tip #2: If the edges of the karipap dough aren't sticking well, apply a little water before pinching them together.

 - Metal (or other heat-proof) bowl

 - Rolling Pin Oil or flour before using

 - Wooden chopstick To test the temperature of the oil.
 Substitute: wooden spoon or food thermometer

 - Kitchen towels

 - 0.11 lb Rice flour (50g) Don't use glutinous rice flour!

 - 0.11 lb Corn flour (50g) Substitute: tapioca flour

 - 0.11 lb Neutral vegetable oil (50g) Don't use olive or peanut oil as they're strongly flavoured.